Daniel-KM/Omeka-S-module-Next/README.md

 Allow to get the previous or the next resources, that simplifies browsing like in Omeka Classic.

+#### Last browse page

+Add a button in admin resources pages to go back to the last list of results.
+It allows to browse inside item sets, items or media after a search without losing the search results.
+A helper allows to get the same feature in public front-end.

 #### Current site

 Allow to get the current site in public view, that may be missing in some cases.